Qovery/documentation/website/docs/using-qovery/configuration/applications.md

 #### RAM

-To configure the number of CPUs that your app needs, you only need to add the `ram` option into the `.qovery.yml`
+To configure the RAM that your app needs, you only need to add the `ram` property into the `.qovery.yml`

 <Alert type="info">